-Adidas has come on strong in the world of hiking footwear, and for 2018 released the latest rendition of its Terrex Swift series.
-The R2 GTX is a low-cut hiking shoe that comes in at just 1 pound 8.6 ounces for the pair.
+Adidas has come on strong in the world of hiking footwear, and its Terrex Swift series is a notable standout among the competition.
+The R2 GTX is a low-cut hiking shoe that comes in at just 1 pound 11.8 ounces for the pair.
 After taking it out backpacking in Utah’s Canyon Country, we were impressed with the protection and toughness of the R2, although it does have a slightly stiffer feel than we’re used to.
 Below we break down the Terrex Swift R2’s comfort, weight, traction, protection, stability, waterproofing, fit and sizing, and more.
 To see how it stacks up against the competition, see our article on the best lightweight hiking shoes.

-At 1 pound 8.6 ounces for the pair, the Terrex Swift R2 is on the lightweight end of the hiking shoe spectrum, especially for the level of protection you get.
-For comparison, the popular Salomon X Ultra 3 weighs slightly more at 1 pound 10.8 ounces, while The North Face’s Ultra Hedgehog Fastpack GTX (1 pound 14 ounces) and Ultra 110 GTX (1 pound 15 ounces) both come in significantly heavier.
-You can go lighter with a shoe like Merrell’s new MQM Flex at 1 pound 7.7 ounces, but we were not impressed with the traction or durability of that shoe, and the sole on the Adidas most certainly will last longer.
+At 1 pound 11.8 ounces for the pair, the Terrex Swift R2 is decently light, especially for the level of protection you get.
+For comparison, the popular Salomon X Ultra 3 GTX weighs slightly less at 1 pound 10.8 ounces, while The North Face’s Ultra Hedgehog Fastpack GTX (1 pound 14 ounces) and Ultra 110 GTX (1 pound 13.8 ounces) both come in significantly heavier.
+You can go lighter with a shoe like Merrell’s MQM Flex at 1 pound 3 ounces, but we were not impressed with the traction or durability of that shoe, and the sole on the Adidas most certainly will last longer.
 Pound for pound, the Terrex Swift R2 packs a lot of punch.

 In addition to the low weight, perhaps the single biggest upside of the Terrex Swift R2 is protection.
 Underfoot, these shoes feel much more like a hiking boot than their design would suggest.
 Compared to the reasonably burly Salomon X Ultra 3, the Adidas provided even more separation from the trail.
 We hiked over all kinds of rock in Utah’s Canyon Country but felt none of the sharp corners that you often get with other lightweight shoes.
 If you like feeling the trail beneath you, we recommend you look elsewhere.
 The R2 is burly and tough underfoot but certainly not one of the more sensitive shoes we’ve worn.